 Can you keep track?

-Information and requests are shared in various formats, by various means and from various locations, so keeping track of all this correspondence is a huge burden on time and resources across the organization.
-Manual processes are typically deployed despite any miscommunication leading to delays in activities, and even fines for missed deadlines.
+Information and requests are shared in various formats, by various means and from various locations.
+Keeping track of all this correspondence is a huge burden on time and resources.
+Organizations still rely on manual processes, even though these manual processes lead to miscommunication and therefore delays in activities and even fines for missed deadlines.

-Central repositories and systems to track correspondence have become essential elements of the information flow within and outside of life sciences organizations.
-When information is received from a health authority or external partner (such as a CRO) it needs to be:
+Central repositories and systems to track correspondence are essential elements of the information flow within and outside of life sciences organizations.
+When information is received from a health authority or external partner (such as a CRO or a medical writing team) it needs to be:

 – Processed to uncover what type of correspondence it is.

-- Converted into a consumable format based on the type of correspondence and who the consumers/responsible parties will be.
+– Converted into a consumable format based (PDF, Word etc.) on the type of correspondence and who the consumers/responsible parties will be.

-- Stored in the appropriate repositories for the type of correspondence it is.
+– Stored in the appropriate content repositories for the type of correspondence it is.

 – Distributed to the appropriate individuals.